carbon-language/carbon-lang/docs/design/README.md

 The order of the field declarations determines the fields' memory-layout order.

-Every class has a member named `Self` equal to the class type itself.
+Every class has a constant member named `Self` equal to the class type itself.

 Like functions, classes may be forward declared, ending the declaration with a semicolon (`;`) instead of the block in curly braces (`{`...`}`).